Street Smarts: Round Three ("Pick Your Pony/Brain")

-Unlike in the first two rounds, the in studio contestants do not have free roam on deciding which "savant" to predict what their response will be.
-The in studio contestants, are tied to only that "savant" they chose priorly.
+Unlike in the first two rounds, the in-studio contestants do not have free roam on deciding which "savant" to predict what their response will be.
+The in-studio contestants, are tied to only that "savant" they chose priorly.

-Also unlike the previous rounds, in which all "savants" were asked the identical question, Nicotero asked oblique individual questions to the "savants", and each in studio contestant, were given a separate individual question, for the "savant" they chose.
+Also unlike the previous rounds, in which all "savants" were asked the identical question, Nicotero asked oblique individual questions to the "savants", and each in-studio contestant, were given a separate individual question, for the "savant" they chose.

-The in studio contestants must predict, whether the "savant" they chose, gave a correct, or incorrect answer.
+The in-studio contestants must predict, whether the "savant" they chose, gave a correct, or incorrect answer.
 Three questions are asked of each contestant, for a total of six in the round.
 Correct predictions are now worth $300.
-The Dunce Cap is back in this round, regardless of whether, or whether not, it was used in the previous round.
+The Dunce Cap is back in this round, regardless of whether or not it was used in the previous round.
 Once again there is one dunce per round, but dunces are now worth $300.

 The "right" reference is indicated in green; the "wrong" reference in red.